 Think I’m overreacting?
 Well, let’s take a look at Gemrate’s September card grading data:

 You read that right–SGC processed fewer cards than Beckett last month!
 And as we have detailed in the past, Beckett is also clearly on life support.
 Notably, SGC still handily outperformed Beckett for sports–Beckett is now primarily a Pokemon grader, and SGC has almost no market there.
+SGC’s employees have reportedly been retraining for handling of PSA orders.

 A Look at Vintage